cypherpunk-academy/2064/en/023_1913_Bullying.md

 It can go that fast, can't it?"

 The driver does not look at him, but stands up and leaves the room without giving a sign as to why.
-At the same moment two middle-aged men in grey suits sit next to and opposite Wilhelm and look at him.
+At the same moment, two middle-aged men in grey suits sit next to and opposite Wilhelm and look at him.

 Wilhelm was frightened: "What is this?"
 He takes turns looking at both of them.
 His voice trembles slightly.